iambillmccann/ProjectEulerV/src/README.md

 ```

 ## Summary
 This is not a complete implementation of the Project Euler framework as with the other languages: Python, c#, c++, Java, Scala, and Rust.
-Instead it is a solution of a single problem
+Instead it is a solution of a single problem, number 12 Highly Divisible Triangle Number.